pagkly/Zed/Investopedia3/Home Equity Loan.md

 Home Equity Loan
 ## What Is a Home Equity Loan?

-A home equity loan—also known as an equity loan, home equity installment loan, or [second mortgage](https://www.investopedia.com/terms/s/secondmortgage.asp)—is a type of consumer debt.
+A home equity loan—also known as an equity loan, home equity installment loan, or [[second mortgage]](https://www.investopedia.com/terms/s/secondmortgage.asp)—is a type of consumer debt.
 Home equity loans allow homeowners to borrow against the equity in their home.
 The loan amount is based on the difference between the home’s current market value and the homeowner’s mortgage balance due.
-Home equity loans tend to be fixed-rate, while the typical alternative, [home equity lines of credit](https://www.investopedia.com/mortgage/heloc/) (HELOCs), generally have variable rates.
+Home equity loans tend to be fixed-rate, while the typical alternative, [[home equity lines of credit]](https://www.investopedia.com/mortgage/heloc/) (HELOCs), generally have variable rates.

 ### Key Takeaways